mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** *[Laughs.]* Otherwise, you cannot do it.
 You know?

 **Questioner:** Ah.
-Okay.
+Okay...

-**Katagiri Roshi:** But still, the second stage, you can do.
-Why?
-Because the third stage is including second stage and first stage.
+**Katagiri Roshi:** But still, you can do the second stage.
+Because the third stage is including the second stage and first stage.

 **Questioner:** Ah.
 But on the ground, that’s already Buddha.